teodly/inferno/README.md

   * Arch
   * Ubuntu

 # Anatomy of the repository
 * `inferno_aoip` - main library crate for emulating a Dante audio over IP device.
 In the future controller functionality will also be implemented. **Start here if you want to develop your app based on Inferno**.
 * `inferno2pipe` - capture audio, writing interleaved 32-bit integer samples into an Unix named pipe (or a raw file).
 Helper script for recording to more convenient format is also provided. **Start here if you want to use Inferno for capturing audio**
 * `searchfire` - fork of [Searchlight](https://github.com/WilliamVenner/searchlight) mDNS crate, modified for compatibility with Dante's mDNS
 * `cirb` - Clock-Indexed Ring-Buffer - fork of [`rt-history`](https://github.com/HadrienG2/rt-history) crate with emphasis on allowing reordered incoming packets and clock synchronization

 # Environment variables
 * `INFERNO_BIND_IP` - which local IP to bind to.
 Specifying it may be necessary if you have multiple network interfaces
 * `INFERNO_DEVICE_ID` - 16 hexadecimal digits (8 bytes) used as a device ID.
 Dante devices usually use MAC address padded with zeros.
 Inferno uses `0000<IP address>0000` by default.
 Device ID is the storage key when saving state.
 * `INFERNO_NAME` - name of advertised device.
 If unspecified, name based on app name and IP address will be generated.
 * `INFERNO_SAMPLE_RATE` - sample rate this device will operate on

+# Contributing
+Issue reports and pull requests are welcome.
+However I'm currently taking a break from this project and will be back in June or July 2023.

+By submitting any contribution, you agree that it will be distributed according to the comment found at the top of `inferno_aoip/src/lib.rs` file - under the terms of GNU GPL v3 or any later version.

+Please use editor respecting `.editorconfig` (for example, VSCode needs an extension: [EditorConfig for VS Code](https://open-vsx.org/extension/EditorConfig/EditorConfig)) or configure it approprietly manually.

 # To do
 likely in order they'll be implementated